How to Optimize Offers on a Website to Get Big Sales?

 Users on a website change constantly.
 If you run a blog with multiple authors and editors, for instance, chances are that new writers are added to the website often, while older writers leave.

-The crux over here are the old user accounts that aren’t removed promptly become a WordPress security issue over time.
+The crux over here is the old user accounts that aren’t removed promptly become a WordPress security issue over time.
 Because the accounts exist but passwords aren’t updated regularly, they are vulnerable to attack.
 Dormant user accounts suffer from the same dangers of compromised passwords, so removing any accounts not in active use is necessary housekeeping.

 Additionally, it is important to know who is doing what on your website.
 Unusual or unexpected user actions are an early signal of hacked accounts.